rossana87/Project_1/README.md

 #### Speed

 The speed increased every time the snake was eating food.
 The `clearInterval` were required to stop the issue of the snakes’ speed increasing exponentially.
-The `intervalTime` was set to a certain speed every time the snake had food.
+The `intervalTime` was set to a certain speed every time the snake eats food.

 ```js
 function speed() {